felix-engelmann/dranspose/docs/index.md

 ## Applications

 If you are looking for help with developing an application on top of dranspose, have a look at the [application section](applications/overview.md)

+### Example Payloads

+There are some [examples](https://github.com/orgs/maxiv-science/repositories?q=drp) of analysis payloads available for beamlines at Max IV.
+They provide an overview of possible live calculations possible with dranspose.